-Re-architecting Modern Legacy Systems
+Rearchitecting Modern Legacy Systems

-To be sure, re-architecting legacy core systems to support contemporary customer experiences is proving to be difficult, expensive, and time-consuming for many vendors and insurers.
-Simply put, they designed and implemented systems that perfectly reflected the insurance industry of yesterday: product-centric; focused on internal processing efficiencies; and siloed.
+To be sure, rearchitecting legacy core systems to support contemporary customer experiences is proving to be difficult, expensive, and time consuming for many vendors and life insurers.
+Simply put, they designed and implemented systems that perfectly reflected the insurance industry of yesterday: product centric; focused on internal processing efficiencies; and siloed.

-Core systems, even those deployed as recently as three years ago, though functionally rich, are being replaced.
+Core systems, even those deployed recently, though functionally rich, are being replaced.
 They simply were not designed to be easily upgradeable or to support emerging business models.
-Nor do they have the APIs necessary to support quick and easy integration with third-party services providers in the cloud and participate in digital insurance ecosystems.
+Nor do they have the APIs necessary to support quick and easy integration with third-party services providers in the cloud and participate in digital ecosystems.